 Read the manual before diving it.
 In particular, know how to read depth, dive time, no decompression time remaining (often "no deco" or "NDL" - no decompression limit), emergency decompression stop instructions, and safety stop instructions.

 When purchasing, consider the type of diving you intend to do - do you need a multigas computer?
 Almost all computers will calculate nitrox and air dives on a single tank.
 If you have trouble with close vision, consider screen size and font size.
-Will the computer you dive be the same as your buddies - if not, be sure to familiarize yourself with each other's computers.
-Rechargeable or easy to change battery?
+Will the computer you dive be the same as your buddies?
+If not, be sure to familiarize yourself with each other's computers.
+Is it rechargeable or easy to change the battery?
+How customizable is the computer?
+Can it alert you to issues (e.g. exceed planned depth) visually, with beeps, and/or via vibration?
+Does it come with a compass?

 Visibility can be limited underwater, so a compass is standard dive equipment.